 While chilling the dough helps control the spread of your cookies, melting the butter has the opposite effect.

 Using melted butter in your cookie dough helps create a cookie that spreads.
 A cookie that spreads during baking tends to be crispier and thinner which is great for crunchy cookie fans.
-This alteration is great for fans of thin cookies, like Tate’s Bake Shop (a favorite among our editors).
+This alteration is great for fans of thin cookies, like Tate’s Bake Shop.

 For Denser, Doughy Cookies